miguel-frade/sabemmt/README.md

 ## Example Output

-For a propeller similar to APC 11x5.5 Sport Propeller used for UAV:
+For a propeller similar to APC 11x5.5 Sport Propeller used for UAV, numerical results and multiple plots can be found at (results/).

 Running BEMT Solver for V=15.0 m/s, RPM=6000...